Neh2005/genomic-variant-density-viewer/README.md

 ## 🌱 Motivation

-This project reflects my interest in genomics and computational biology, supported by an academic background in biology at A-level, and my desire to apply modern web engineering techniques to scientific data.
+This project grew out of my interest in genomics and computational biology.
+I studied biology at A-level, and I wanted to explore how modern web technologies like Rust and WebAssembly can be used to work with and visualise real biological data in an interactive way.